open-ephys/acq-board-docs/source/User-Manual/New-FPGA.rst

 *******************************************************

 The new plugin works in version v0.6.x of the GUI and above.

-   #.
-Download the latest version of the Open Ephys GUI `here <https://open-ephys.org/gui>`_.
+Follow the steps to `install the latest version of the Open Ephys GUI <https://open-ephys.github.io/gui-docs/User-Manual/Installing-the-GUI.html#>`_.
-   #.
-Double-click the downloaded executable to launch the installer.
-   #.
-Follow the installer instructions.

 .. _newfpga_plugin: